Building materials on the road and footpath

 - What if I have any queries, concerns or complaints?

 Do I require a licence to place building material on the highway?

-If you wish to place building materials on any part of the highway, footway or carriageway, a licence is required from this Authority.
+If you wish to place building materials on any part of the highway, footway or carriageway, a licence is required, in most cases, from Surrey County Council.
 A licence is not normally necessary if materials are placed on private land.
 All materials must be placed on private land whenever possible.

 How do I apply for a licence?

 To apply for a new licence, please use our online form and pay the fee: